NicoRodz/LarningDocker/Readme.md

 ```

 All these services are working in the same network created automatically by docker, but also you can include an another network for each service
+In a docker-compose file you can also define a ENTRYPOINT command, which will overload the previous defined ENTRYPOINT in the image

 ```sh
 docker-compose up